OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 The entity value [`provider`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-provider-member) property uses the [`CellValueProviderAttributes`](/javascript/api/excel/excel.cellvalueproviderattributes) object, which  defines the `description`, `logoSourceAddress`, and `logoTargetAddress` values.

 The data provider property displays an image in the lower left corner of the entity card, using the `logoSourceAddress` to specify the image.
-The `logoTargetAddress` value defines the destination of the logo image is selected or clicked.
+The `logoTargetAddress` value defines the URL destination if the logo image is selected or clicked.
 The `description` value displays as a tooltip when hovering over the logo.
-The `description` value also displays as a plain text fallback if the source address for the image is broken.
+The `description` value also displays as a plain text fallback if the `logoSourceAddress` is not defined or if the source address for the image is broken.

 The following JSON code snippet shows an entity value that uses the `provider` property to specify a data provider attribution for the entity.

+> [!NOTE]
+> The following code snippet is an excerpt.
+To see the complete code sample, visit the [OfficeDev/office-js-snippets](https://github.com/OfficeDev/office-js-snippets/blob/main/samples/excel/85-preview-apis/data-types-entity-attribution.yaml) repository.

 ```json
 const entity: Excel.EntityCellValue = {